wso2/reference-implementation-cms0057f/fhir-service/resources/analytics_README.md

 The created dashboard should be available in the Dashboards section now.
 The main spec required metrics: `Unique number of users` and `Users with more than 1 request` are available in the dashboard, and can be filtered with a given date range.

-#### Step 2: Run the patient-access-api service
+### Step 2: Run the patient-access-api service

 After the `Config.toml` is configured properly and the dashboard is imported, you can run the service with `bal run` and after startup you can send a request to a Patient Access API and check the dashboard for visualization.

-> Note: If a request is sent before importing a dashboard (with the required fields in the `.ndjson`), Opensearch index fields will be created acording to the attributes sent in the first log.
+> Note: If a request is sent before importing a dashboard (with the required fields in the `.ndjson`), Opensearch index fields will be created according to the attributes sent in the first log.
 Any new field attributes sent in later logs, will not be shown in the dashboard, unless set manually.

-#### Step 3: (optional) Retrieve analytics with Opensearch APIs
+### Step 3: (optional) Retrieve analytics with Opensearch APIs

 Without using the Opensearch dashboards, you can retrieve the analytics data by directly calling APIs in Opensearch.
 Check `analytics_opensearch.postman_collection.json` for a sample postman collection to retrieve Patient Access API metrics.